 There are two types of ClickMagick Campaigns tracking code ...

-The Click Tracking Code should be added to your landing pages.
+The first type is Click Tracking Code which should be added to your landing pages.
 This is the page or pages that a user lands on after clicking your ad or promotional link.

 For more information on the Ref value, read this article:

 We recommend adding your Click Tracking and Conversion Tracking code in the <head> or “header” section of your pages, since this will ensure accurate tracking even if a page is closed before being fully loaded.
 If you need to add the code to the body of the page, that will still work just fine.